ashmy2000/Authentication/README.md

 > ❗ These instructions are specifically for running the project locally.
 > If you'd like to deploy it on Render, I recommend using **Generative AI** tools (like ChatGPT or GitHub Copilot) to guide you with `.env` setup, deployment pipelines, and any required changes.
-> Open Backend ReadMe file first then Frontend ReadMe file.
+<br>Open Backend ReadMe file first then Frontend ReadMe file.

 ### 📦 Backend (FastAPI)
 - Python 3.8+